auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Moral feelings in humans are based around the five spheres of morality, harm, authority, fairness, purity, and community.
 As individuals we have different weightings for each principle.
 Our sense of morality is likely evolved from our sense of taste.
 Taste guides us to eat foods which are nutritious (assuming natural foods not made by human experimentation).
 Nutritious food maintains, protects, and grows our bodies to be well.
 We are disgusted by things in our environment which would harm us or be useless, molds, invasive fungi, etc. We are attracted to some behaviors and disgusted by others in a similar way.
 Our bodies and minds give a subconscious evaluation of behavior resulting in a moral sense of good and bad.
 Moral actions can be interpreted as a path to a desired goal state where the goal is to maximize moral value/wellness/fitness.
 Because environments change and have different pressures, moral tastes adapt to the setting to guide intelligent and moral agents, just like a sense of taste is regional.
 The more complex the environment the more complex the moral system and evaluation.

+Much of our morality is based on wellness and disgust.
+Creatures evolve a sense of disgust to guide their nutrition as part of their self-organizing dissipative structure.
+A being's structure, its energy flows, determine what input would be toxic, causing multiple crises.
+Looking deeper into our moral senses show evolution simply copied the process for disgust of food to social behavior.
+I conjecture the algorithm our bodies compute to determine disgust has worked so successfully because it is similar in nature to Euclidean distance.

 We should greatly respect our innate moral senses; evolution honed our intuitions over 4.5 billion years.
 However, in terms of potential knowledge and computation power, an AI system could find superior sequences of actions to maximize morality.
 An AI system can also adapt and respond to new situations faster than our moral senses.

 Human morality is built on genetic and epi-genetic responses (objective reality), giving rise to our personal moral feelings (subjective reality), influenced by the moral standards of our time and society (inter-subjective reality of society's beliefs and the objective reality imposing boundaries and limitations).
 Our genetic moral senses are at least 10,000 years old.
 We're wired for close human bonds of small groups.
 Humans had to adapt to larger groups.
 We should be careful if our moral senses disagree with what is rational in a given situation.
 We may not have the moral update needed to reach the optimal conclusion.